L+M in the Community

 Lawrence + Memorial Hospital has served New London County, Connecticut for over 100 years and has been involved in ongoing community needs assessment and community health collaborations working to improve the health of area residents.
 Read Full Report

 At L+M, we're determined to make southeastern Connecticut a better, healthier place to live, and that includes an array of outreach programs.
-In fact, L+M's "Community Benefits" totaled over $15 million, and our services are aimed at those who need it most, such as expectant mothers, infants, senior citizens, and those who are homeless.
+In fact, in fiscal year 2012 L+M's "Community Benefits" totaled over $12 million, and our services are aimed at those who need it most.
+Our efforts are guided by a community health needs assessment conducted on a regular basis from which we develop a community health implementation plan (CHIP).
+The current CHIP, approved by the L+M board of directors on August 26, 2013, can be viewed by clicking here.

 There are many reasons for what we do, but the most obvious is quite simple: we believe in giving each other a hand up.
 Because we live here, too.
 And, like you, we care.

-The broad range of L+M Hospital's community involvement includes educational programs, community disaster preparedness, health promotion, faith community outreach, and collaborative school programs.
-Furthermore, there are services for the homeless, injury prevention programs, student internships, and many other programs that simply wouldn't exist if not for the staff and resources provided by Lawrence + Memorial.
+The range of L+M Hospital's community involvement includes educational programs, community disaster preparedness, cancer screening for low-income persons, and child abuse prevention.
+Furthermore, there are services for the homeless, pregnant moms, student internships, and other programs that simply wouldn't exist if not for the staff and resources provided by Lawrence + Memorial.

 Laurel Holmes, Director, Community Health, Outreach + Partnerships

-Another major aspect of L+M's community involvement is subsidized healthcare services for those in need, ranging from emergency and trauma visits to neonatal intensive care.
+L+M's community commitment also includes a pediatric weight management program to help children fight obesity and subsidized healthcare services for those in need, ranging from emergency and trauma visits to neonatal intensive care.